julialima08/Wordle/README.md

 ##### If one of the letters in your word is correct but not in its correct place, the tile will turn yellow.

+##### In dark mode, the green tiles become purple and the yellow tiles become dark blue.

 ##### You will have 6 chances to guess the randomized word.
 If you guess the word, you will move on to the next level.
 If you don't guess the word in 6 tries, you will have to start over with a new word.

 ---